-The administration of medication in school is discouraged.
-However, if a student's physician recommends that the student receive prescription or over-the-counter medication during the school day, St. Mary Catholic School follows the Maryland State requirements for administering medications.
+St. Mary Catholic School follows the Maryland State requirements for administering medications.
 Some of those requirements are listed below, but are not all-inclusive.
 For any further information, please contact the school office.

-- A Physician's Medication Order Form (PMOF) MUST BE COMPLETED (no exceptions) by the student's physician for EACH MEDICATION, prescription and/or nonprescription, to be administered at school.
+- A Physician's Medication Order Form (PMOF) MUST BE COMPLETED (no exceptions) by the student's physician for EACH MEDICATION, prescription and/or non-prescription, to be administered at school.
 It is the parent's responsibility to obtain the completed PMOF from the child's physician.
 Blank forms can be obtained from the school office or downloaded from the school website. - Written authorization is required by the parent for each medication to be administered in school.
 (There is a section on the PMOF for this permission.)
 The school will not assume responsibility for giving medications not prescribed by a physician and without written consent by the parent. - No medication may be administered with parental consent only or with over-thephone consent only. - No medication may be administered under any circumstances other than stated on the PMOF. - Any changes in dosage, time, frequency, or reasons for giving medications must be submitted on a new PMOF completed by the physician and approved by the parent. - Medications MUST BE HAND-DELIVERED BY THE PARENT OR GUARDIAN.
-No student may possess, administer, or distribute medication, prescription or non-prescription.

-- The original medication container must be brought to the school.
-These containers or boxes should include the following: name of medication, directions for use, time for dispensing, name of doctor ordering the medication, date of prescription, expiration date as stated by the pharmacist, strength of medication/dosage, and student's name. - Any over-the-counter medication must be in the original container. - The first dosage of any new prescription must be started outside of school. - Students may not possess, dispense or distribute medication on their own.
+No student may possess, administer, or distribute medication, prescription or nonprescription.
+Under no circumstances will school personnel administer medication brought to school by the student. - The original medication container or box for inhalers must be brought to the school.
+These containers or boxes should include the following: name of medication, directions for use, time for dispensing, name of doctor ordering the medication, date of prescription, expiration date as stated by the pharmacist, strength of medication/dosage, and student's name and grade. - Any over-the-counter medication must be in the original container. - The first dosage of any new prescription must be started outside of school. - Students may not possess, dispense or distribute medication on their own.
 Under special circumstances, individual students may be authorized by their physician to carry and self-administer emergency medications (e.g. inhalers, epi-pens.)
 See next bullet. - In some cases, students may be given the privilege to self-carry an inhaler (Gr.
 3 and above), or an epipen (middle school).
-Please contact the office for additional information if you feel your child should have this privilege. - Any student having ANY medication, prescription or non-prescription, in his/her possession, except as stated above, could be subject to suspension and/or expulsion from school. - All medications kept in school will be kept under lock and key, accessible only to the authorized administering personnel. - Parents are required to pick up all medications at the end of the school year.
-Medications not picked up by the last day of school will be properly discarded. - Please note, medications are only available during school hours (8am-3pm).
-Student medications are NOT available to the After Care Program or Extracurricular Activities.
-If your student requires medication available at After Care or for Extracurricular Activities, you will need to provide a copy of the Physician's Medication Order Form and additional medication to these programs.
+Please contact the office for additional

+- information if you feel your child should have this privilege. - Any student having ANY medication, prescription or non-prescription, in his/her possession, except as stated above, could be subject to suspension and/or expulsion from school.
+Cough drops and chapsticks that have active ingredients must have a physician signed PMOF to carry in school.
+This is state mandated in all Maryland schools. - All medications kept in school will be kept under lock and key, accessible only to the authorized administering personnel. - Parents are required to pick up all medications at the end of the school year.